35 Ways to Strengthen Your Willpower and Self-Control

 Keeping track is a proven strategy if you are trying to lose weight.
 Multiple studies have shown that people who write down everything they eat in a food journal lose double the weight of those who don’t record.

 But weight loss isn’t the only self-control goal to benefit from tracking.
 If you don’t think you have the time to achieve a goal, take a few weeks and track your time to see where it’s going.
 There are apps you can use for this – Rescue Time and Toggl are two of the big ones.
+(Update: You’ll find an excellent review of Toggl on the Freelance Effect site.)
 Or you can go old school and complete this 168 hour timesheet that has been divided into 15 minute increments.
 Once you know what’s happening to your time, you can make new decisions.

 Tracking your time, your food, or your exercise frequency reminds you of your goal (see #1 and #2).
 Tracking can also remind you to remain optimistic (see #5).
 When you start saying things like “I haven’t exercised in ages,” you can look back at your tracking and see that ‘ages’ was actually just three days ago.